 Skim off any foam that forms on the top.
 Cook the marmalade until it reaches 220 degrees (you must hit this temperature for the natural pectin to gel with the sugar).

-If you want to be doubly sure the marmalade is ready, place a small amount on a plate and refrigerate it until it's cool but not cold.
-If it's firm–-neither runny nor hard–- it's ready.
+To test if the marmalade is ready, place a small amount on a plate and refrigerate it until it's cool but not cold.
+If it's firm (neither runny nor hard), it's ready.
 It will be a golden orange color.
-If the marmalade is runny, continue cooking it; if it's hard, just add a bit more water.
+If the marmalade is runny, continue cooking it; if it's hard, add a bit more water.

 Pour the marmalade into clean hot mason jars; wipe the rims thoroughly with a clean damp paper towel, and seal with the lids.
 Chill in the refrigerator.
 It may take 24-48 hours for the natural pectin to set up properly.

-If putting up for storage, use a hot water or steam canner to properly seal lids, according to canning instructions.
+Canning: If putting up for storage, use a hot water or steam canner to properly seal lids according to canning instructions.
 Otherwise, refrigerate and use within the month.
 Or, freeze for up to 3 months.